insidert/insidert/content/posts/coding/publishing-the-first-ios-app.md

 I need to fill a lot of forms about the app.
 Age rating, copyrights, versions, build number etc. Pure developer task.
 But one thing bugged me so much.
 App screenshots.
 I spent almost a day just to get the screenshot dimensions right.
 I went back to my favourite service, Canva, for the required dimensions.

 Finally, on April 15, I submitted for review and on 16 I received an email about approval.
+I also [thanked Codemagic on twitter.](https://twitter.com/_insidert/status/1379788501202313216)

 That's my initial journey with iOS.